Wacom-Developer/signature-sdk-js/README.md

 ## About the content of this folder

-### Documentation

 - README.md – This file, containing general background and platform information.
-- SIGNATURE-COMPONENTS-API.md – The description of the API.
-- GETTING-STARTED.md – The description of how to use the sample.
+- GETTING-STARTED.md – The description of how to use the Signature SDK.
 - THIRDPARTY.md - List of third-party licenses.

+### Documentation

+- Signature_SDK_JS_API.md – The description of the Signature SDK API.

-### Sample
+### Demos

 This folder contains the SDK's demonstration code.
 Please note that due to different screen sizes on devices, the demo may need to be modified to meet customer needs.

 - common – This folder holds code common across all the examples.
-- readme.txt - This readme covers the contents of the SDK.
-- simple – This folder contains a simple example that shows how to load and capture signatures, using either an STU Device or Pen in an HTML5 canvas.
+- complete_demo – This folder contains a demo that shows all the features of Signature SDK JS using SigCaptDialog library.